slarmoo/.github/profile/webServices/webSocket/chat.md

 ![WebSocket Peers](webServicesWebSocketPeers.jpg)

-In this example we will create an HTML page that uses WebSockets and displays the resulting chat.
-The server will forward the WebSocket communication from the different clients.
+In this example we will create a React front end that uses WebSockets and displays the resulting chat.
+The React code for the client will be organized similarly to Simon and your Startup.
+A backend Express server will forward the WebSocket communication from the different clients.

-## Chat client
+## Front end chat client

-The HTML for the client provides an input for the user's name, an input for creating messages, and an element to display the messages that are sent and received.
+The front   provides an input for the user's name, an input for creating messages, and an element to display the messages that are sent and received.

 ```html
 <!DOCTYPE html>